ec-jrc/lisflood-code/3_step4_preparing-input-files/index.md

 ## Step 3: Input files (maps and tables)

-In the current version of LISFLOOD, all model input is provided as either maps (grid files in PCRaster format or NetCDF format) or tables.
-This chapter describes all the data that are required to run the model.
-Files that are specific to *optional* LISFLOOD features (e.g. inflow hydrographs, reservoirs) are not listed here; they are described in the documentation for each option.
+In the current version of LISFLOOD, all the model inputs are provided as either maps (grid files in PCRaster format or NetCDF format) or text files (.txt extension).
+This chapter provides an overview of the data set that is required to run the model.

 ### Input maps

-LISFLOOD requires that all maps must have *identical* location attributes (number of rows, columns, cellsize, upper x and y coordinate.
+LISFLOOD requires that all maps must have *identical* location attributes (number of rows, columns, cellsize, upper x and y coordinates).

-All input maps roughly fall into any of the following six categories:

--   maps related to topography
--   maps related to land cover -- fraction of land cover
--   maps related to land cover and soil
--   maps related to soil texture (soil hydraulic properties)
--   maps related to channel geometry
--   maps related to the meteorological conditions
--   maps related to the development of vegetation over time
--   maps that define at which locations output is generated as time series

-All maps that are needed to run the model are listed in this [Annex](https://ec-jrc.github.io/lisflood-code/4_annex_input-files/).
+The input maps can be classified according to two main cathegories:<br>
++ **meteorological forcings**.
+These maps provide time series of values for each pixel of the computational domain.
+More specifically, the meteorological forcings provide the values of precipitation, temperature, reference values of evaporation from water surfaces, reference values of evaporation from open water bodies, reference values of evapotranspiration for each pixel of the modelled area.
+For each meteorological forcing, one map is required for each computational time step. <br>
++ **static maps**.
+These maps provide information of morphological, physical, soil, and land use properties for each pixel of the computational domain.

+#### Meteorological forcings

+The meteorological forcing variables are defined in *map stacks*.
+A *map stack* is simply a series of maps, where each map represents the value of a variable at an individual time step.<br>It is recommented to use the netcdf format. <br> The users that prefer to prepare the meteorological forcings maps in pcraster format, must name the files according to the rules explained in this paragraph.
+The name of each map is made up of a total of 11 characters: 8 characters, a dot and a 3-character suffix.
+Each map name starts with a *prefix*, and ends with the time step number.
+All character positions in between are filled with zeros ("0"). <br>
+Generally used prefixes for the meteorological forcings maps are: <br>
++ tp : total precipitation; units: mm/computational time step.<br>
++ ta : average daily temperature at 2m; units: degrees Celsius or Kelvin (the units must be specified in the [settings file](../3_step3_preparing-setting-file/))<br>
++ EW0 : reference value of evaporation from open water bodies; units: mm/day; these data can be prepared using [LISVAP](https://ec-jrc.github.io/lisflood-lisvap/).<br>
++ ES0 : reference value of evaporation from bare soil; units: mm/day; these data can be prepared using [LISVAP](https://ec-jrc.github.io/lisflood-lisvap/).<br>
++ ET0 : reference value of evapotranspiration; units: mm/day; these data can be prepared using [LISVAP](https://ec-jrc.github.io/lisflood-lisvap/).<br>

+#### Static maps
+The section [Static Maps](../4_Static-maps_introduction) provides detailed guidelines for the preparation of the static maps data set.
+The following paragraph provides an overview of the different piecies of information provided by the static maps.
++   [general maps](../4_Static-Maps_general-maps/): area mask; landuse mask; grid-cell length; grid-cell area.
++  [topography](../4_Static-Maps_topography/): local drain direction; gradient; standard deviation of elevation; upstream area.
++  [land use maps](../4_Static-Maps_land-use/): fraction of forest; fraction of irrigated crops; fraction of rice crops; fraction of inland water; fraction of sealed surfaces; fraction of other land uses.
++   [land use depending](./4_Static-Maps_land-use-depending/):crop coefficient; crop group number; Manning/s's surface roughness; soil depth.
++   [soil hydraulic properties](../4_Static-Maps_soil-hydraulic-properties/): saturated hydraulic conductivity; soil water content at saturation; residual soil water content; parameters alpha and lambda of Van Genuchten's equations.
++   [channel geometry](../4_Static-Maps_channel-geometry/): channels mask; channels side slope; channels length; channels gradient; Manning's rougheness coefficient of the channels; channels bottom width; floodplain width; bankfull channels depth.
++   [leaf area index](../4_Static-Maps_leaf-area-index/): evolution of vegetation over time (leaf area index) for land covers forest, irrigated areas, others.
++   [reservoirs and lakes](../4_Static-Maps_reservoirs-lakes/): lake mask; lakes ID points; reservoirs ID points.
+These maps are required only upon activation of the [lakes module](https://ec-jrc.github.io/lisflood-model/3_02_optLISFLOOD_lakes/) and/or of the [reservoirs module](https://ec-jrc.github.io/lisflood-model/3_03_optLISFLOOD_reservoirs/).
++  [rice calendar](../4_Static-Maps_rice-calendar/): rice calendar for planting and harvesting seasons.
+These maps are required only when activating the [rice irrigation module](https://ec-jrc.github.io/lisflood-model/2_17_stdLISFLOOD_irrigation/)
++   inflow points: locations and IDs of the points in which LISFLOOD adds an inflow hydrograph, as explained [here](https://ec-jrc.github.io/lisflood-model/3_09_optLISFLOOD_inflow-hydrograph/)
++  water demand maps: domestic, energetic, livestock, industrial water use.
+These maps represent the time series of spatially distributed values of water demand for domestic, energetic, livestock, and industrial water use.
+These maps  are required only when activating the [water use module](https://ec-jrc.github.io/lisflood-model/2_18_stdLISFLOOD_water-use/)
++ outlet points: locations and IDs of the points for which LISFLOOD provides the time series of discharge values.

 #### Role of "mask" and "channels" maps

 The mask map (i.e. "area.map") defines the model domain.
 In order to avoid unexpected results, **it is vital that all maps that are related to topography, land use and soil are defined** (i.e. don't contain a missing value) for each pixel that is "true" (has a Boolean 1 value) on the mask map.
 The same applies for all meteorological input and the Leaf Area Index maps.
 Similarly, all pixels that are "true" on the channels map must have some valid (non-missing) value on each of the channel parameter maps.
 Undefined pixels can lead to unexpected behaviour of the model, output that is full of missing values, loss of mass balance and possibly even model crashes.
 Some maps needs to have values in a defined range e.g. the gradient map has to be greater than 0.

-#### Map location attributes and distance units
+#### Geometrical properties of the computational grid cell

 LISFLOOD needs to know the size properties of each grid cell (length, area) in order to calculate water *volumes* from meteorological forcing variables that are all defined as water *depths*.
 By default, LISFLOOD obtains this information from the location attributes of the input maps.
 This will only work if all maps are in an "equal area" (equiareal) projection, and the map co-ordinates (and cell size) are defined in meters.
 For datasets that use, for example, a latitude-longitude system, neither of these conditions is met.
 In such cases you can still run LISFLOOD if you provide two additional maps that contain the length and area of each grid cell